Advertorial · Paid Promotional Content

 The easy answer is the Mediterranean diet — and the diet clearly matters.
 But several investigators have noted that diet alone does not fully explain the pattern, and have pointed toward differences in how the body stores and releases fat with age.

-A woman in her fifties enjoying a quiet morning drink at her kitchen table
+A woman in her fifties sitting at her kitchen table, looking away thoughtfully

 For many women, the frustration is familiar: eating carefully, staying active, and still seeing little change.
-Photo: Juliia Abramova / Unsplash
+Photo: Simon Abel / Unsplash

 Why Weight Gets Harder to Lose After 45